Cempoala: Astronomy in Cempoala

-Some research by Vincent H. Malmström of Dartmouth College describes an interesting astronomical relationship that exists because of the three round rings found at Zempoala.
-We will quote a part of his discussion concerning the Three Ceremonial Rings of Zempoala.
+Some research by Vincent H. Malmström of Dartmouth College describes an interesting astronomical relationship that exists because of the three round rings found at Zempoala:

 Beneath the massive pyramid (north eastern corner) in the central plaza of Zempoala, are three puzzling stone rings, each made from rounded beach cobbles jointed together to make small, stepped pillars.
 The largest rings has 40 stepped pillars, the middle ring has 28, and the smaller ring 13, around its circumference.
 It seems that three rings were used to calibrate different astronomical cycles, possibly by placing a marker or an idol from one pillar to the next, day after day.

 The stone rings viewed from the top of the main pyramid, are surmounted by 13, 28, and 40 step like pillars, might have been counting devices to keep track of eclipse cycles, by Totonac priests.

-It is possible that by using the rings, Totonacs priests were able to calibrate movements of the moon.
-There are reasons to believe these rings provide further evidence of the intellectual curiosity and architectural ingenuity of the early Mesoamericans."
+It is possible that by using the rings, Totonac priests were able to calibrate movements of the moon.
+There are reasons to believe these rings provide further evidence of the intellectual curiosity and architectural ingenuity of the early Mesoamericans.